-MoDOT worked with New Bourbon Regional Port Authority to submit an application to the Federal Highway Administration for the Federal Ferry Boat Discretionary Program.
-The project will fund a high water mooring structure that can also be used for boat maintenance.
+MoDOT submitted applications to the Federal Highway Administration for the Federal Ferry Boat Discretionary Program to increase the capacity of both services.
+The applications were not funded in federal fiscal year 2007.
 Both ferry services are in the region of the state that is within the Delta Regional Authority (DRA) boundaries.
-DRA has completed a survey to inventory transportation facilities and assess infrastructure needs.
-Federal funding of ferry improvement projects was included in MoDOT's report submitted to DRA.
-MoDOT continues to work with DRA as they prepare their final report to Congress.
+DRA is in the process of surveying participating states to inventory transportation facilities and assess infrastructure needs.
+Multimodal Operations completed the survey for the Aviation, Public Transit, Rail Passenger/Shortline/ Class 1 and Waterways.
+Federal funding of ferry improvement projects was requested in the report submitted to DRA.